BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

-A large body of research works in this domain rely on hand-crafted feature extraction from PPG signal to differentiate between AF and non-AF signals \cite{shan2016reliable, lemay2016wrist, corino2017detection, fallet2019can}.
-These approaches do not yield satisfactory prediction performance as high noise negatively affects the feature extraction phases.
-Inspired by the success of deep learning based techniques in ECG classification, a few recent approaches apply deep convolutional neural network (CNN) for prediction of risks from smartwatch PPG data\cite{tison2018passive,aliamiri2018deep,shen2019ambulatory}.
+A large body of research in this domain relies on hand-crafted feature extraction from PPG signals to detect AF.
+Manual feature extraction requires designing consistent features for diverse PPG environments, across different individuals, while maintaining high discriminatory power~\cite{elgendi2016optimal, torres2020multi}.
+These approaches do not yield reliable performance in many situations as high noise negatively affects the feature extraction phases~\cite{zhang2014troika}.
+Inspired by the success of deep learning based techniques in ECG classification, a few recent approaches apply deep convolutional neural network (CNN) for prediction of AF risks from smartwatch PPG data~\cite{pereira2020photoplethysmography, tison2018passive, aliamiri2018deep, shen2019ambulatory}.

-Aliamiri and Shen~\cite{aliamiri2018deep} collected PPG signals in a controlled environment and filtered out the poor quality signals to increase detection accuracy.
-As this solution was not suitable for deployment in ambulatory setting, the authors later proposed to use ResNeXt~\cite{xie2017aggregated} architecture without any explicit filtering step~\cite{shen2019ambulatory}.
-However, since significant portions of PPG signals are noisy the proposed model fails to accurately infer AF labels for those segments.
+~\cite{aliamiri2018deep} collected PPG signals in a controlled environment and filtered out the poor quality signals to increase detection accuracy.
+As this solution was not suitable for deployment in ambulatory settings, the authors later proposed to use ResNeXt~\cite{xie2017aggregated} architecture without any explicit filtering step~\citt{shen2019ambulatory}.
+However, since significant portions of PPG signals are noisy, the proposed model fails to accurately infer AF labels for those segments.